Durga Mandir, Ramnagar

-The Durga Mandir is a Hindu temple situated in Ramnagar, a town in the Varanasi district of Uttar Pradesh, India.
-It is believed that it was built 500 years ago which is under control of royal family of Banaras State currently.
-This temple is devoted to Durga, a Hindu deity.
+The Durga Mandir (Temple) is situated in Ramnagar of Banaras (or Varanasi), and is dedicated to the Hindu deity Durga.
+The temple was built by the Kashi Naresh Maharaja Balwant Singh of Benares, who ruled the Benaras state (Varanasi) between 1738 and 1770;.
 The temple has a large stone built pond with it.
 The Durga Mandir boasts of its fine stone works, which is a fabulous example of north Indian stone work arts.

 There is another Durga temple, within the Varanasi city, built in the 18th century overlooking a pond known as Durga Kund.

 Temple structure

 The temple is based on square shape.
 It has a square campus.
 The main building of temple is built of a square shaped stage.
 The shape of building is also square.
 The stage of the temple contains rooms in it, which are used for temple's staff purposes and sometimes, for Yajna.

 The campus is a green campus with trees and plants.
 Visitor can walk around the main temple building in the campus.
 It's useful since, some worshippers walk around the building of temples for religious reasons in Hinduism.

 The temple has a huge square pond (Pushkarni) in front of it.
 The pond is with stone stairs in all sides and four watch pillars on each corner.
 There is a shade made of stone also at one side of the pond.

 The stone work on the walls of temple building also emphasises the square shape.
 The temple wall has designs built in square shaped blocks and ornamental scrawls.